 For the above-mentioned multigrid method, we find that the Newton iteration scheme may fail to converge for some complicated nonlinear eigenvalue models.
 In fact, this problem exists widely during the self-consistent field iteration for nonlinear eigenvalue problems.
 To derive a convergence result, the mixing scheme (or damping method) is introduced.
 The most widely used mixing scheme is Anderson acceleration, which is used to improve the convergence rate for fixed-point iterations.
 Anderson acceleration was first designed by D. G. Anderson in 1965 to solve the integral equation [2].
-Subsequently, this technique was used to solve various models, such as, the self-consistent field iteration in electronic structure computations [15], flow problems [23,25], molecular interaction [26], etc. Anderson acceleration adopts the mixing scheme to make the fixed-point iterations converge for general equations.
-Despite its widespread applications, the first mathematical convergence result for linear and nonlinear problems did not appear until 2015 in [28].
+Subsequently, this technique was used to solve various models, such as, the self-consistent field iteration in electronic structure computations [16], flow problems [25, 27], molecular interaction [28], etc. Anderson acceleration adopts the mixing scheme to make the fixed-point iterations converge for general equations.
+Despite its widespread applications, the first mathematical convergence result for linear and nonlinear problems did not appear until 2015 in [30].
 For nonlinear eigenvalue problems, there is still no strictly theoretical analysis.
 In general, the mixing scheme is used in fixed-point iterations to accelerate the convergence rate.
-In this paper, we use the mixing scheme in the Newton iteration scheme to design more efficient multigrid methods to solve the nonlinear eigenvalue problem.
-By treating the nonlinear eigenvalue problem as a special nonlinear equation, we just solve a series of linearized boundary value problems derived from the Newton iteration scheme defined on a multigrid space sequence, and then mix the approximate solution in each iteration step to generate a more accurate approximation.
-More importantly, we can rigorously prove the convergence property for the residuals of the nonlinear eigenvalue problem after a one-time iteration step.
-This may provide some inspiration to prove the theoretical conclusions for the self-consistent field iteration for nonlinear eigenvalue problems.
+Thus, we use the mixing scheme in the Newton iteration scheme to design a more efficient multigrid method.
+By treating the nonlinear eigenvalue problem as a special nonlinear equation, we just solve a series of linearized boundary value problems derived from the Newton iteration scheme defined on a multigrid space sequence.
+Next, we mix the approximate solution in each iteration step to generate a more accurate approximation.
+More importantly, we can rigorously prove convergence for the residuals of the nonlinear eigenvalue problem after a one-time iteration step.
+This may provide some inspiration to prove the theoretical conclusions of the self-consistent field iteration for nonlinear eigenvalue problems.

 The remainder of this paper is organized as follows.
-In Section 2, some preliminaries about the nonlinear eigenvalue problems and the corresponding finite element method are presented.
-In Section 3, we use the Newton iteration to solve the nonlinear eigenvalue problems and provide several useful error estimates.
-In Section 4, the multigrid method based on Newton iteration is introduced.
-In Section 5, we adopt the mixing scheme to provide an improved multigrid algorithm.
-Numerical experiments are presented in Section 6 to verify the theoretical results derived in this paper and concluding remarks are presented in the last section.
+In Sect.
+2, some preliminaries about the nonlinear eigenvalue problems and the corresponding finite element method are presented.
+In Sect.
+3, we use the Newton iteration to solve the nonlinear eigenvalue problems and provide several useful error estimates.
+In Sect.
+4, the multigrid method based on Newton iteration is introduced.
+In Sect.
+5, we adopt the mixing scheme to provide an improved multigrid algorithm.
+Numerical experiments are presented in Sect.
+6 to verify the theoretical results derived in this paper.
+Some concluding remarks are presented in the last section.